sparkfun/SparkFun_RTK_Facet_mosaic/docs/hardware_overview.md

 This port is used when an external cellular or radio link is needed.
 Internally, it is routed to the mosaic-X5 **COM2** UART port.
 The baud rate is configurable; the default is **57600** baud.
 This port is *not* used if you transfer RTCM from your phone to the RTK Facet mosaic over Bluetooth.

 This 4-pin JST connector can be used to allow RTCM correction data to flow into the device when it is acting as a **Rover** or out of the device when it is acting as a **Base**.
 The connector is a 4-pin locking 1.25mm JST SMD connector (1).
 The RTK Facet mosaic comes with a cable to interface to this connector, but [additional cables](https://www.sparkfun.com/products/17239) can be purchased separately.

-You will most likely connect one of our [Serial Telemetry Radios](https://www.sparkfun.com/products/19032) to this port, if you don't have access to a correction source on the internet.
-The pinout is **3.5-5.5V**/`TX`/`RX`/`GND` from left to right as pictured. **3.5V to 5.5V** is provided by this connector to power a radio with a voltage that depends on the power source.
-If USB is connected to the RTK Facet mosaic then voltage on this port will be **5V** (+/-10%).
-If running off of the internal battery then voltage on this port will vary with the battery voltage (**3.5V** to **4.2V** depending on the state of charge).
-This port is capable of sourcing up to **600mA** and is protected by a PTC (resettable fuse).
-This port should not be connected to a power source.
 { .annotate }

 1.